 Measure the Results

 With most aspects of marketing, it will take some time before you begin to see big results.
 Start tracking anyway so you know what your baseline is.
-Your tracking could be as simple as a spreadsheet or you could use a CRM or other software to see how your efforts are paying off over time.
+Your tracking could be as simple as a spreadsheet or you could use a CRM or other software to see how your digital marketing solutions are paying off over time.
 Reflect on those results and make changes to tactics as necessary.

 Digital Marketing Tips for Law Firms